-PURPOSE:
+PURPOSE

-The purpose of the procedures are to standardized the purchasing procedure of the Town of Lyman, thereby securing for the town the advantages of a centralized and uniform purchasing procedures saving the taxpayer's money and increasing public confidence in the procedures for purchasing.
-This policy statement includes Section 807 of the Lyman Town Charter Purchasing and Sales Procedures.
+The purpose of this policy is to standardize the purchasing procedures of the Town of Lyman, thereby securing for the Town the advantages of centralized and uniform purchasing procedures saving the taxpayer's money and increasing public confidence in the procedures for purchasing.
+This policy includes Section 7.7 of the Town of Lyman Charter Purchasing and Sales Procedures.